Lampasas District Court and County Court Plan

 8.9 Motion to Revoke

-Appointment of counsel to indigent defendants pending motion(s) to revoke and/or motion(s) to adjudicate shall be made using the electronic Attorney Assignment system.
+Appointment of counsel to indigent defendants pending motion(s) to revoke and/or motion(s) to adjudicate shall be made using the rotation wheel.
 This appointment shall follow the normal procedures and policies as other appointments defined herein.

 8.10 Special Appointment by Judge

-For good cause shown of record, the Court may appoint an attorney to represent an indigent defendant even though the attorney may not be the next attorney to receive such appointment through the use of the electronic Attorney Assignment System.
-The Court shall enter a written order of record in the case that contains finding of good cause and shall appoint the attorney of their choice to represent the defendant.
+For good cause shown of record, the Court may appoint an attorney to represent an indigent defendant even though the attorney may not be the next attorney to receive such appointment through the use of the rotation wheel.
+The Court shall enter a written order of record in the case that contains finding of good cause and shall appoint the attorney of his/her choice to represent the defendant.

 Fee and Expense Payment Process